Lytsu/lowlight/about.md

 This project is maintained by [Lytsu](https://github.com/Lytsu), you can view the project on [Lytsu/sailouddown](https://github.com/Lytsu/sailouddown).

-The site hosted on Github Pages.
+This site hosted on Github Pages.

 [Rsplwe](https://github.com/Rsplwe) made a huge contribution to this project.